 With “How Can I Say This”, I believe I’ve finally found a way to say some of those hard things.

-If you’re meeting me for the first time, my name is Annie Capps and I’m a singer songwriter from Chelsea, Michigan.
-Many may know me for my work with the Folk Alliance Region Midwest (aka FARM) but I’m probably best known for a long performing career with my partner in life and music, Rod Capps.
+If you’re meeting me for the first time, my name is Annie Capps and I’m a singer-songwriter based in Chelsea, Michigan.
+I’m probably best known for a long performing career with my partner in life and music, Rod Capps.
 Together we’ve released 8 studio recordings of mostly original material and we will most surely continue to make more together.

 But not this one.